BYLAWS OF THE

 (a) Nomination by member: By April 1st of each year, the Executive Director shall deliver to each member entitled to vote in the regions in which Directors are to be elected in the upcoming annual meeting of members a notice stating the number of Directors to be elected for each such Region and the final date for the filing of nominating petitions and further stating that a form for nominating petitions is available upon request without charge.
 Members shall be entitled to nominate candidates for the position of Regional Director by delivering to the Executive Director on or before October 1st one or more nominating petitions signed collectively by at least fifteen (15) of the members entitled to vote for a director from the Region at the upcoming annual meeting and signed by the nominee named therein to demonstrate acceptance of his nomination.
 Electronic signatures on nominating petitions and on a nominee’s acceptance shall be deemed acceptable.

-(b) Notice of Nominees: On or before October 30, the Executive Director shall mail to each Board Member and person nominated by such petitions a notice stating the names of all persons who have been nominated for Director and the number of Directors to be elected for each Region.
+(b) Notice of Nominees: On or before October 30, the Executive Director shall provide to each Board Member and person nominated by such petitions a notice stating the names of all persons who have been nominated for Director and the number of Directors to be elected for each Region.

 (c) Nomination by Ad Hoc Nominating Committee: In the event no candidate has been nominated in a region, the President may, but it’s not required convene an Ad Hoc Nominating Committee consisting of the presidents, or their designees, of all the State and Regional AMHA Clubs recognized by the Corporation in that Region, which shall meet to enlist nominees for Director from that Region.
 Such meetings shall occur prior to November 1st of that year, to the extent that no nomination(s) result, the Director position shall remain unfilled.

 (d) Membership Lists.
-The Executive Director shall prepare and maintain a list of all members of the Corporation entitled to vote and their addresses as of December 31 of the previous year.
-Each such list shall be verified under oath by the Executive Director and shall be filed and retained for at least three years with the membership records of the Corporation, and shall be available for inspection to the same extent as the other membership lists of the Corporation.
+The Executive Director shall prepare and maintain a list of all members of the Corporation entitled to vote and their addresses including e-mail as of December 31 of the previous year.
+Each such list shall be verified under oath by the Executive Director and shall be filed and retained for at least three years with the membership records of the Corporation and shall be available for inspection to the same extent as the other membership lists of the Corporation.

 4.8 Annual Meeting: The annual meeting of the Board of Directors shall be held following the Annual Meeting of Members for the purpose of electing officers, appointing Standing committees, and seating newly elected Directors.